VictorSquidWei/Vision-Transformer-Implementation-for-Skincare-Product-Recommendations/README.md

 ## Repository Contents

-- `model_full.pth`: The exported PyTorch model file containing the trained Vision Transformer model, ready for inference.
+- `full_model.pth`: The exported PyTorch model file containing the trained Vision Transformer model, ready for inference.
 - `Glowbot(1).ipynb`: Jupyter notebook detailing the process of training, validating, and testing the model on skin condition images.
 - `glowbot.py`: Python script for the GUI application that uses the trained model to perform predictions and display skincare product recommendations.